Table of Contents

 What I believe in

-This is an interesting question to debate over I feel.
+This is an interesting question to discuss, and not one that comes up in everyday conversation.
 The ‘what you believe in’ topic.
-I personally believe there is a God, but I factually know that religion is man made.
+I believe in God, put simply.

-For me, God is infinite intelligence that is surely here, there, and everywhere, and we can choose to tap into that any time we wish – to raise our state or level on consciousness.
+For me, God is infinite intelligence that is surely here, there, and everywhere, and we can choose to tap into that any time we wish to raise our state, feeling or level of consciousness.

 Summary

-I hope you enjoy these few poems I’ve shared here.
+I hope you enjoy they few poems I’ve shared here.
 There are so many more poems I think you’d like also, which I’ve linked below.

 Thanks for reading!
 Feel free to comment and share your thoughts.